 Psst…The best place for listening to the curious sounds of the ellies is in Addo Elephant Park in South Africa!

-Elephants are known to have a complex compilation of noises and calls.
-These noises include low-frequency rumbles, grunts, cries, trumpets, snorts, and barks.
-Elephants have also joined primates, monkeys, and bats, in being one of the few land animals that can imitate sounds.
+These gentle giants are known to have complex animal sounds with a compilation of noises and calls.
+These incredible elephant communication sounds include low-frequency rumbles, grunts, cries, trumpets, snorts, and other vocalizations.
+They have also joined primates, monkeys, and bats, in being one of the few land animals that can imitate other sounds.